Aronshire/ValoCord/README.md

 You can follow my twitter account or github project for updates.

+## News
+- Multiple language added
+- The program has been optimized

 ## Possible Future Updates

 - Auto update system.
-- Multiple language (Turkish, Russian etc.)
 - Join Valorant party from Discord.
 - Read old friend messages.